mozilla/http_helper/README.md

 newrelic.js or config settings and it will just work.

 * Messina is an amazing GELF log utility written by Brian Brennan (brianloveswords).
-To output to your own GELF facility, set the following env variables
+To output to your own GELF facility, set the following env variables while running node.

 export GRAYLOG_HOST="address.to_your_logging_server.com"    #defaults to localhost export GRAYLOG_PORT=12201                    #defaults to 12201